 5. Elk Espresso

-Technically not in Brisbane, this happening little spot is located in Broadbeach along an unsuspecting street.
+Ok, ok so this one is not actually in Brisbane.
+This happening little spot is located in Broadbeach on the Gold Coast.
 Perfect for a post-surf breakfast or lazy start to the day while on holidays.

-The interior is super cool and the service and coffee are both really great!
+The service and coffee are both really great!
 I can personally vouch for the potato hash with avocado, mushrooms, rocket and hollandaise.
 The food here looks sensational and tastes absolutely divine with perfect portion sizes.
 All the little takeaway cakes and sweets look absolutely delicious too!

 I recommend Elk Espresso to anybody and everybody who wants a great, good quality breakfast on the gold coast without any of the trashy crap that usually comes with it.
 This place is a must-visit, seriously.